FLO-2DKaren/FLO-2D-Tutorial-Source/source/toolbar/Import GDS Data.rst

 .. image:: ../img/importgdsdata1.png

-Before performing this task, set up a geopackage using `FLO-2D Plugin Settings <#_FLO-2D_Plugin_Settings>`__.
+Before performing this task, set up a Geo Package using `FLO-2D Plugin Settings <#_FLO-2D_Plugin_Settings>`__.

 1. To import a FLO-2D data files into a Geo Package: